 - Opportunity Shops

-The majority of our services are delivered by volunteers; there are volunteers in every program including the team of around 300 who staff our 6 op shops, and on the Board of Management.
-Without the generosity and dedication of the volunteers, we would not be able to provide our services.
+Doncare has been predicated on volunteerism since 1969.
+Without the generosity and dedication of our volunteers, we would not be able to provide our services.
 Find out how you can get involved with Doncare.

-Doncare receives funding from Manningham City Council, Department of Health and Human Services, State Government, several philanthropic trusts and foundations, revenue from Doncare’s six opportunity shops, and donations.
+Doncare receives funding from Manningham City Council, the Department of Health and Human Services, State Government, several philanthropic trusts and foundations, revenue from Doncare’s opportunity shops, and donations.

 Doncaster Community Care and Counselling Centre Inc. (Doncare) officially opened its doors on 17 November 1969 with a staff of 22 volunteers.
 It was a time when there were many young families moving out from urbanised suburbs closer to Melbourne or from interstate.
 Problems of isolation and lack of public facilities began to dominate the thoughts of this increasingly urbanised population.